All Episodes

 Those who get the benefit of government ought to pay for it.

-A broad based tax is more apt to redistribute wealth, taking money from me or you to give to somebody else when we get nothing in return.
+A broad-based tax is more apt to redistribute wealth, taking money from me or you to give to somebody else when we get nothing in return.

-Now I'm not in favor of this aggressive fee raising, and Romney needs to answer to that.
+Now, I'm not in favor of this aggressive fee raising, and Romney needs to answer to that.

-But in a perfect world, in in a perfect world, ma'am, government would raise much more from user fees so that those that consume government pay for it.
+But in a perfect world, in a perfect world, ma'am, government would raise much more from user fees so that those that consume government pay for it.

-That's their quote, and they took that totally out of context.
+And they took that totally out of context.

 But look, I understand your concern.